-Written notice of parents' intention to cancel student place(s) must be given to the Admissions Office at least 2 weeks before the end of the current term.
+Written notice of parents' intention to cancel student place(s) must be given to the Admissions Office at least two weeks before the end of the current term.
 If no written notice is given, it will be assumed that the school place is required and the fees for the following term will be due as normal.
-The school will require completion of a Cancellation School Place Form, which can be obtained from the Admission Office, email address: admissions@qfischool.com
+The school will require the completion of a Cancellation School Place Form, which can be obtained from the Admissions Office, e-mail address: admissions@qfischool.com